 Chief Administrative Officer

-Through a total budget of $231.4 million in 2017, the County delivered a range of services that support Oxford's commitment to future sustainability and improved quality of life for current and future generations.
+Through a total budget of $ 230.8 million in 2018, Oxford County delivered a range of services that support the County’s commitment to service excellence and improved quality of life for current and future generations.

-Based on indicators of government financial condition, the Audited Financial Statements and the accompanying Council Report CS 2018-14 reaffirm the County's ability to continue to maintain its strong liquidity position with a moderate debt burden– key strengths necessary for financial sustainability.
+Overall, the County’s Audited Financial Statements, along with the measures and indicators under its Long Term Financial Sustainability Plan (Council Report CS 2019-22), reaffirm the County’s ability to continue to maintain its strong liquidity position with a moderate debt burden.
+These are key strengths necessary for financial sustainability.

 Lynn Buchner, CPA, CGA